 While creating your budget, you could have decided not to spend money on several unnecessary things.
 If you have decided to go frugal or live below your means, you may want to know how to stop spending money on clothes too.

-I know and understand that buying new clothes can be a source of happiness for many.
+I know and understand that buying items that coincide with new fashions or seasons can be a source of happiness for many.
 However, it is, unfortunately, also a major way of spending excessive money.

 You can reduce your household spending by learning how to spend less on clothes.